 Improvements in siding materials have created more durable and attractive siding options.
 Fiber cement provides these benefits and more when it comes to your home.

 Longevity/Durability — Fiber cement is built to last.
 Its makeup of water, sand, wood pulp, and Portland cement makes the material inflammable, pest resistant, unsusceptible to rot, and warp resistant.
-It does not crack easily and last for years.
+It does not crack easily and lasts for years.

-Unlike its counterparts, wood and vinyl, the material does not swell or crack and will not melt under extreme heat.
+Unlike its counterparts, wood, and vinyl, the material does not swell or crack and will not melt under extreme heat.

 Resistance to the Elements — Due to its makeup, fiber cement is weather resistant.
 It can withstand great impacts from hail and flying debris from wind.
 It is also moisture resistant, making it a great option for rainy, humid, and wet regions.

 James Hardie siding is Engineered for Climate®, meaning it is engineered to survive in any area.
-The company created the HardieZone® System to provide various regions with the performance measures their specific siding needs.
+The company created the HardieZone® System to provide various regions with performance measures their specific siding needs.
 No matter the climate or weather conditions, there is a product line that will provide the proper performance and durability for your home.
 Check out the James Hardie website to determine your HardieZone.